ProWritingAid Review - Improve Your Writing Like a Pro

 For example, a lot of writers write “adverse” when they mean “averse.”
 ProWritingAid will spot that issue, as well as thousands of others.

-Ultimately, however, if a human proofreader is in your budget, they will always do a more detailed and in-depth edit than any software can.
+Ultimately, however, if a human proofreader is within your budget, they will always do a more detailed and in-depth edit than any software can.